imaoca/robust/faq.md

 rtt min/avg/max/mdev = 0.839/1.035/1.704/0.336 ms
 ```

-If you let ping run for a while (at least 30 seconds), but still get 0% packet loss, the jammer may be down.
+If you run `ping` for a while, but still get 0% packet loss, the jammer may be not running.
-Please contact us so we can turn it on again.
+Please contact trainer and tutors so we can run it again.

 ## Does sample program has 100% accuracy?

-There shouldn't be any data loss since [main.py](./main.py) is an example that shows how you can make your protocol robust, so it's adding headers including checksum, ack number, etc...
-However, it is robust but slow, so we need to come up with a protocol that can send more files within 60 seconds.
+There shouldn't be any data loss since [main.py](./main.py) is an example that shows how you can make your protocol robust.
+However, it is slow (cannot transfer much files within 60 seconds), so we need to come up with a protocol that has higher performance.

 ## What is the password for sudo?

-You can not have root privilege, and it is not necessary to use root privilege in this challenge.
-Also you do not have to touch [jammer.bash](./jammer.bash).
+You can not have root privilege on Trial Site.

-## There is an error "Permission denied (publickey)" when executing XXX
+## There is an error "Permission denied (publickey)" when executing ready.sh on Hanako

-If this error occurs when accessing Hanako -> Taro, you need to add Hanako's pubkey to Taro's `~/.ssh/authorized_keys`
+You need to add Hanako's SSH public key to Taro's `~/.ssh/authorized_keys`

 ## How do we start building the robust protocol?

-You can take a look at [main.py](./main.py), and treat that as a template for building your robust protocol.
-However, keep in mind that this is robust but very slow, so you will need to make modifications to it.
+Check "Getting Started" on [README.md](./README.md)

 ## Can you give me an explanation of the sample code?

-The example code splits the given file into really small size chunks, and sends it to the receiver with header (packet type, id, sequence number).
-You can read the top of [packet.py](./packet.py) for the structure of the header.
+Check [README.md](sample/README.md) inside `sample` directory.

+## How can I generate SSH key pair for this challenge?

+Use `ssh-keygen` command to generate SSH key pair.
+In default (entering nothing), SSH public key will be placed at `~/.ssh/id_rsa.pub`.